 Almost done now.
-In Tracking settings, you can add a website link, call-to-action button, custom URL Parameters, choose your Facebook Pixel, App Events, and even Offline Events.
+In Ad settings, you can add a website link, call-to-action button, custom URL Parameters, set your conversion tracking settings, and set up notifications.
 Again, you'll have macros available to make your URL Parameters dynamic and know exactly from which post traffic and conversions are coming from.

-Lastly in Rule settings, You can name your auto boosting rule and set up notifications.
+Scrolling down a bit you can configure your conversion tracking settings and set up notifications.
 You can be notified via email, Facebook Messenger, or Slack by setting up our Slack integration.
 In the example below, I set up to receive Slack notifications for every auto boosted Instagram post to our #marketing channel.

 This is the most popular scenario, because marketers are more inclined to spend money on content that has proven to be good in terms of organic reach.

 To automatically promote posts like this, you should first analyze your average engagement rate (likes, swipe-ups, comments) and the average time it takes for your content to gain this engagement.

 Let’s say your posts are liked by around 900 people on average and it takes about two days to get all those likes.

 Using that data, we can specify the amount of above average likes before auto promoting it.
 So in this case, the formula would look like this:

 So in our example, we'll auto boost an image, video, or carousel image post if it gets 1,000 or more likes in 48 hours or less.
 The audience targeting and placement will depend on your business and goals of each post, so we'll leave that part up to you as we move along.

 3. Auto boost Instagram posts with video that gain lots of views